tangiblelight/jafl-xkb/README.md

 ## Compose Sequences

 MacOS JAFL uses dead-keys to produce ligatures, so typing `𐑩 𐑮` outputs `𐑼`.
 However this is not possible in XKB; one could make `𐑩` a dead-key, but then it would not be possible to output `𐑩` directly without a key combination like `𐑩 𐑩`.
 Very cumbersome!
-Instead, shaw-xkb uses compose sequences for ligutures and extended Shavian characters.
+Instead, jafl-xkb uses compose sequences for ligutures and extended Shavian characters.
 This requires binding a compose key: see choices in the "Position of Compose key" section of your keyboard layout options (or in the "Compose Key" section of `/usr/share/X11/xkb/rules/evdev.lst` for CLI args).
 The layout images below use Right Alt as compose, set via `setxkbmap -option compose:ralt`.
 To output a ligature, press the Compose key followed by the key sequence for that symbol.
 For example `<Compose> 𐑩 𐑮` outputs `𐑼`; `<Compose> 𐑘 𐑵` outputs `𐑿`.

-Note that the extended shavian characters require a font that supports them via Unicode Variation Selector 1; for example [Inter Alia](https://github.com/Shavian-info/interalia?tab=readme-ov-file#extended-shavian-letters).
+The extended shavian characters require a font that supports them via Unicode Variation Selector 1; for example [Inter Alia](https://github.com/Shavian-info/interalia?tab=readme-ov-file#extended-shavian-letters).

-Note that shift-layer punctuation in MacOS JAFL (eg. `_`, `‹`, `·`, etc.) is removed here in favor of compose sequences or standard Qwerty/Dvorak punctuation.
+Shift-layer punctuation in MacOS JAFL (eg. `_`, `‹`, `·`, etc.) is removed here in favor of compose sequences or standard Qwerty/Dvorak punctuation.

 ![JAFL Compose Sequences](./img/jafl-compose.png)